AntoniuMoises/projects/README.md

 # projects

 This is a collection of pages that I have copied in order to develop and practice my HTML/CSS skills.
-I do NOT have any copyrights for any of these web pages.
+Any information on the site does not belong to me.

-The only role is for learning and practicing
+All rights are of the original owners of the web sites.